Plastic surgeon who attempted to murder fellow doctor is jailed for life

 The consultant, specialising in burns and plastics, was convicted in April of two counts of attempted murder, one for the intended use of fire and the other for the stabbing, attempted arson with intent to endanger life, and possession of a knife in a public place.

-The trial was told Brooks had cycled in the snow to Mr Perks’ home during a Covid lockdown wearing camouflage gear and armed with a crowbar, petrol, matches and a knife.
+The trial was told Brooks had cycled in the snow to Mr Perks’s home during a Covid lockdown wearing camouflage gear and armed with a crowbar, petrol, matches and a knife.

 Mr Perks, a consultant plastic surgeon, had provided evidence in disciplinary proceedings against Brooks, who faced potentially losing his job with Nottingham University Hospitals NHS Trust, the jury heard.